Bart3kD/macro/README.md

 ---

-## Contributing

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Submit a pull request with a clear description of your changes.

----

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

 ## Disclaimer

 This project is intended for educational purposes only.
-The author does not endorse or encourage rule-breaking activities in any online game.
+I do not endorse or encourage rule-breaking activities in any online game.